 Lower infant birth weights; however, the decrease in birth weight is small and may not affect the infant’s health.

 Studies do not clearly show whether PFAS chemicals cause cancer in people.
 People exposed to high levels may have an increased risk of kidney cancer or testicular cancer.
-However, these studies are not consistent and may not have looked at other factors like smoking.
+However, these studies are not consistent and may not have looked at other factors, such as smoking habits.

-We know the most about PFOA and PFOS, but other perfluorinated compounds, such as PFHpA, PFHxS, PFBS, and PFNA, may have similar effects in humans.
-Health effects of perfluorinated compounds are the current focus of much research.
-As new studies become available, our understanding of the health effects of these compounds in humans will continue to grow.
+A majority of the research in this field is on the chemicals PFOA and PFOS, but other PFAS chemicals, such as PFHpA, PFHxS, PFBS, and PFNA, may have similar impacts in humans.
+Scientists are actively studying the health impacts of exposure to PFAS chemicals at levels and mixtures similar to those seen in Colorado.
+As new studies become available, our understanding of the health impacts of these chemicals in humans will continue to grow.